rfromthecastle/CroftCappture/README.md

 Further technical details and the complete study behind this application can be found in:

 **Duchateau, R. (2016)** _Smartphone-based volunteered geographic information for land registration: the case of the Scottish crofting community._ Thesis (MSc).
 The University of Edinburgh.
+Available from: https://www.era.lib.ed.ac.uk/handle/1842/19500

 Project website: http://www.geos.ed.ac.uk/~mscgis/15-16/s1572200/